NewsFront RangeDenver

 Following Huerta's revelations, organizers of Denver's César Chávez Day March and Celebration quickly canceled the event, stating on Facebook that the group “unequivocally supports the abused women and children and their survivors."

-The stunning allegations against Chávez, who died more than three decades ago, immediately prompted calls to rename the park; however, Denver officials have remained silent on the matter.
+The stunning allegations against Chávez, who died more than three decades ago, immediately prompted calls to rename the park; Denver officials have said that they intend to do so later this year.

 César Chávez Park sits on the former Alcott School site, which was destroyed in a 1976 fire.
 The three-acre park was dedicated in 2005 to honor the civil rights leader.